em0shi0nal/characters/README.md

 6. upload the entire folder you just downloaded
 7. and you are done !

-Also works on firefox. instead you go to "debug add-ons" >> "load temporary add-on"
+Also works on firefox. instead you go to "debug add-ons" >> "load temporary add-on" and upload the 'manifest.json' file

 controls:
 W - jump,